 Remember, DVT is a serious medical condition that requires immediate and appropriate diagnosis and treatment to improve your chances of survival, healing, and preventing life-and-limb threatening complications.
 Fortunately, DAN Boater membership provides assistance with the emergency medical services you need — such as transportation to the closest hospital, getting you back home for better-quality medical treatment, or answering health-related questions — wherever in the world you may be.

-Check out 4 Common Travel-Related Disorders and How to Manage Them for tips on other travel-related illnesses such as seasickness, jet lag, and high altitude illness.
+Check out 4 Common Travel-Related Disorders and How to Manage Them for the causes and symptoms, treatment options, and prevention tips for motion sickness, jet lag, high altitude illness, and deep vein thrombosis.